rstacruz/til-2013/_drafts/styled-jsx-is-awesome.md

 > - _Set the summary to 'A sample package'._
 > - _Finish building._

 On the other hand, JavaScript's _declarative_ style isn't concerned with any instructions or control flow.
-It's not a code that talks to your system, it's really just a table of keys and values.
+It's not a piece of code that talks to your system, it's really just a table of keys and values.

 ## Imperative is powerful